Skip to main content

 A structured skills programme embeds academic, transferable and employability skills into learning from the beginning.

-Translation is a major actor on the European and world stage.
-By studying Translation you will gain a wealth of transferable skills and knowledge beneficial to the world of employment, making you competitive and attractive in an increasingly global workforce and opening the doors to a variety of career paths.
+You’ll acquire a wealth of transferable skills and knowledge beneficial to the world of employment, making you competitive and attractive in an increasingly global workforce and opening the doors to a variety of other career paths.

 Subject area: Modern languages and translation